Kani-Maki-Gang/bld-book/src/pipelines/name.md

 name: An example pipeline name
 ```

-> Note: The name field supports expressions so a variable, an environment variable or a built in constant can be used.
+> Note: The name field supports expressions so a variable, an environment variable or a keyword can be used.